 Universidade do Estado de Mato Grosso, Alta Floresta, MT, Brazil

-I am currently Professor of Ecology, Evolution and Plant Sciences as well as Multivariate Statistics at the Universidade do Estado de Mato Grosso.
+I am currently Professor of Ecology, Biodiversity and Plant Sciences as well as Multivariate Statistics at the Universidade do Estado de Mato Grosso.
 I am productivity scholarship PQ-2 of CNPq (Brazilian Government Agency that support researches in the country).
 As a researcher, my interests are with the geographic distribution of plant species, ecological modeling and conservation biogeography.
 I strongly believe that education transforms the world, and I advocate the use of high-quality science as basis for conservation practices.
 I am father of a 1-year girl, who is revealing me the most beautiful face of love.

 Universidade Federal de São Carlos, Sorocaba, SP, Brazil